cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 A Stratum 1 server has [similar requirements as a Stratum 0 in terms of resources](02_stratum0_client.md#211-requirements).

-In addition to port 80 (for the Apache web server0, port 8000 also has to be accessible for a Stratum 1 (for the Squid proxy frontend).
+In addition to port 80 (for the Apache web server), port 8000 also has to be accessible for a Stratum 1 (for the Squid proxy frontend).

 Furthermore, you need a (free) license key for [Maxmind's Geo API](https://dev.maxmind.com/geoip/geoip2/geolite2/),